adasegroup/FES-feature-selector/README.md

 ### Reproducing evaluation results

-From the root of the project run the following commands
+From the root of the project run the following commands in the terminal

 to reproduce **Test 1**: